JoeyHendricks/python-benchmark-harness/README.md

 to turn profiling on or off on command.

 Also it is important to understand that the QuickPotato separates each testing session with an test-id.
-Meaning that you will have test-id for each time you triggered QuickPotato to start recording.
+Meaning that you will have a test-id for each time you have triggered QuickPotato to start recording.
-In quick profiling mode that would be the first time the decorator is executed and within your tests each time you are defining a test case name.
+In the quick profiling mode that would be the first time the decorator is executed and within your tests each time you are defining a test case name.

 The "performance_critical" decorator also serves a human purpose by highlighting function